A complete guide to scattering cremated remains

 Scattering cremated remains in a body of water is probably one of the most popular ways that people choose to scatter cremated remains.
 And there are so many water options….from scattering ash in the ocean, at a beach, a roaring river, or a peaceful lake.

-If you choose to scatter on a beach or from the edge of a lake, it is quite simple to host your own ash-scattering memorial.
-If a family wishes to go out to sea to scatter or onto a lake, then a boat will be required.
-Both of these can be done fairly inexpensively, especially if you have your own boat.
+If you choose to scatter on a beach or from the edge of a lake, hosting your own ash-scattering memorial is quite simple.
+A boat will be required if a family wishes to go to sea to scatter or onto a lake.

-There are also a number of charter services that offer sea scatterings.
-A scattering of ashes at sea can be either accompanied or unaccompanied.
+Several charter services also offer sea scatterings.
+A scattering of ashes at sea can be accompanied or unaccompanied.

 Some charter companies offer unaccompanied sea scattering services at an affordable price, as they can take out several remains in one charter to perform sea scatterings.